benjie-git/CardStock/README.md

 Running CardStock from source requires Python 3.7 or newer (3.11 recommended), and wxPython 4.1 or newer (wxPython 4.2.x recommended).
 CardStock requires installing the python modules attrdict3(linux-only), wxpython, simpleaudio, PyInstaller, and requests.
+For mp3 playback support, you'll need to install the lame package (mp3 decoder), and python's streamp3.
 Note that Python 3.12 is currently incompatible with wxpython, and so will not run CardStock until wxPython receives an update.